-The comments by MistaJam last week regarding warm ups got me thinking.
-There’s an art to a good warm up, its a skill which is rarely passed on these days, and that’s kind of our fault.
-All too quickly we bemoan the DJ for playing too hard, too fast, or too many bangers, but when have we really spoken to the warm up guy; normally some young herbert who’s managed to sell a few tickets and got themselves a gig.
-Never I bet, or if you have, its afterwards, something like “Jesus mate, that was a bit hard/fast etc..”
-I bet fewer still have congratulated the warm up for a job well done.
+There’s an art to a good warm-up, it’s a skill which is rarely passed on these days, and that’s kind of our fault.
+All too quickly we bemoan the DJ for playing too hard, too fast, or too many bangers, but when have we really spoken to the warm-up guy; normally some young herbert who’s managed to sell a few tickets and got themselves a gig.
+Never I bet, or if you have, it’s afterwards, something like “Jesus mate, that was a bit hard/fast etc..”
+I bet fewer still have congratulated the warm-up for a job well done.
 Al Bradley, a DJ of 20+ years experience, hit the nail on the head with his comments on a friend’s Facebook thread earlier today,

 “The mistake people make is thinking DJing is some kind of competition – it’s not.
-Warm up means just that – create a warm vibe which welcomes people as they enter the venue and encourages them onto the dancefloor (as opposed to trying to force them…)”
+A warm-up means just that – create a warm vibe which welcomes people as they enter the venue and encourages them onto the dancefloor (as opposed to trying to force them)”

-Djing has changed immeasurably since we were that kid starting out.
-Back then it was normal for one DJ to play all night, so have to correctly structure their evenings programming.
-Now they more often play 20-45 minutes each, and the emphasis is more on making an impact rather than working as a team with a longer term view point for curating music over the course of the whole night.
+DJing has changed immeasurably since we were that kid starting out.
+Back then it was normal for one DJ to play all night, so have to correctly structure their evening’s programming.
+Now they more often play 20-45 minutes each, and the emphasis is more on making an impact rather than working as a team with a longer-term viewpoint for curating music over the course of the whole night.
 The crowds have changed along with the DJs too.
-No longer will the younger crowds tolerate epic 16 minute tracks, its all about living in the moment; the next drop, the next big build.
+No longer will the younger crowds tolerate epic 16-minute tracks, its all about living in the moment; the next drop, the next big build.
 Good opening DJs are devoid of ego, devout music collectors and almost savant in their choices of track.
 Tempo, genre and groove play their part in the deceptively complex job.
-Recent guest and interviewee Sonny Wharton, who was a resident DJ with super brand Renaissance agrees,

-Our friends over at Digital DJ Tips wrote a great post on DJ Etiquette (http://www.digitaldjtips.com/2012/09/how-to-dj-warm-up-sets/) and provide some useful tips for constructing a great warm up set (http://www.digitaldjtips.com/2014/04/5-tips-playing-great-warm-set/), so in the spirit of sharing, heres my handy hints for becoming a great warm up Jock.
+Our friends over at Digital DJ Tips wrote a great post on DJ Etiquette and provide some useful tips for constructing a great warm-up set, so in the spirit of sharing, here are my handy hints for becoming a great warm-up jock.

-1) Leave your ego at the door – Play with honesty, integrity and passion.
-Its very easy to hear the difference between someone who’s spend 20 minutes downloading the latest Beatport top 20 deep house tracks, and someone with a real love for deep music that spends weeks hunting down hidden chunks of gold.
-Good warm up DJs are obsessive record collectors and had an in built ability to select the right cut at the right time.
-Don’t be that guy who thinks he’s better than the main act and smashes it out from the first track, build the mood and the energy with good transitions and well chosen music.
-The night is bigger than any one DJ, and as the opener, you set the tone for the whole night.
-Act like a douche, and bye bye stardom.
+1).
+Leave your ego at the door – Play with honesty, integrity and passion.
+It’s very easy to hear the difference between someone who’s spent 20 minutes downloading the latest Beatport top 20 deep house tracks, and someone with a real love for deep music that spends weeks hunting down hidden chunks of gold.
+Good warm-up DJs are obsessive record collectors and had an inbuilt ability to select the right cut at the right time.
+Don’t be that guy who thinks he’s better than the main act and smashes it out from the first track, build the mood and the energy with good transitions and well-chosen music.
+The night is bigger than anyone DJ, and as the opener, you set the tone for the whole night.
+Act like a douche and bye-bye stardom.
 Ego driven DJs never last, get your head out your ass and accept that at the start of your career, you will have to play to empty rooms, and yeah, it sucks your soul a lot, but get good at it and the promoter puts you on later.

-4) Have a range of music, don’t stick to one genre – The best warm ups can build a set from nothing.
+4).
+Have a range of music, don’t stick to one genre – The best warm-ups can build a set from nothing.
 Guys like Jonathan Lisle could make grown men weep at Bedrock due to his considered approach.
 If you can, check out his OS_2 mix for how to play the perfect set.
-The ability to transition from deep house to something really funky or a breakbeat will liven up what your playing and increase the energy without having to resort to playing a hit.
-Warm up does NOT mean boring.
-Of course, having a range of music is also useful if the main act is stuck in traffic and late to start, sometimes you have to play longer and build things beyond typical warm up expectations, but leaving some room for them to still raise the tempo.
+The ability to transition from deep house to something really funky or a breakbeat will liven up what you’re playing and increase the energy without having to resort to playing a hit.
+A warm-up does NOT mean boring.
+Of course, having a range of music is also useful if the main act is stuck in traffic and late to start, sometimes you have to play longer and build things beyond typical warm-up expectations, but leaving some room for them to still raise the tempo.